Chawton House was owned by Jane Austen’s brother Edward, and known to her as ‘the Great House’.

 The library, house and gardens are open to visitors 7 days a week – from March through to December – as well as groups and educational visitors when closed.
 There is a varied programme of events, from house and garden tours, study days and symposiums, to family days.

-Whether you are inspired by women’s literature, keen to follow in the footsteps of Jane Austen in Hampshire, looking to explore the gardens, or simply to enjoy lunch in the tearoom, friendly staff and volunteers will give you a warm welcome.
+Whether you are inspired by women’s literature, keen to follow in Austen’s footsteps and explore the beautiful gardens or simply to enjoy lunch or a slice of cake in the Old Kitchen Tearoom, the friendly staff and volunteers will make you feel at home.

 |Open (4 Mar 2019 - 16 Dec 2019)|

 |Monday - Sunday||11:00||- 16:30|

 |Open (2 Mar 2020 - 30 Dec 2020)|